timparkyn/HAML/README.md

 * harder to read?
 * pages can break if indentation and tabbing not followed consistently

+A % in front of the initial of the element works in most cases
+>> %p: paragraph, %s: span, %d: div, etc.
+Though divs are most often assumed if no tag is selected
+    ```content Hello, World!``` gives you: ```<div class='content'>Hello, World!</div>```
+HAML assumes you are representing a tag, unless a class or id is specified.
+Classes and IDs are referenced by . and #

 Some code examples
 ```
 %head